-Aquarium snails are quite the peaceful species so look for tankmates with similar temper.
+Aquarium snails are quite the peaceful species so look for tankmates with a similar temper.

-Aggressive tankmates may stress them and make them wish to escape the aquarium.
+Aggressive tankmates may stress snails and make them wish to escape the aquarium.

 Avoid any freshwater fish or critters who are known to consume snails to reduce snail stress.